To better understand what we’re doing to

 Recent rabbit control activities

-baiting program was completed in April - May 2021 to reduce high rabbit numbers at thirteen City-managed reserves.
+baiting program to reduce high rabbit numbers at twenty City-managed reserves.
 The

 program is performed to help prevent the impacts that rabbits cause including